By BCS Staff

-Pennsylvania has one of the most thriving culinary scenes in the country.
-With over 25,000 restaurants and drinking establishments, more than 560,000 people have found employment in the industry.
-According to the National Restaurant Association, that number is expected to grow by over 44,000 by 2026, creating a demand for culinary professionals.
+With over 26,000 restaurants and drinking establishments, and more than 560,000 people employed, Pennsylvania has one of the most thriving culinary scenes in the country.
+And according to the National Restaurant Association, that number is expected to grow by over 34,000 by 2029, creating a huge demand for culinary professionals.
 Earning a degree or certificate from a top culinary school can help you secure a position in the field and advance up the career ladder.

 We put together this list of the best culinary schools in Pennsylvania.
 Schools on our list are accredited and offer quality culinary programs that are well respected by the industry.
 Hands-on activities, externships, and on campus kitchen facilities are all offered by schools in our list.
 Below is our list of the 10 best culinary schools in the state.

 The Greater Altoona Career and Technology Center offers individual classes, training, and some certification in culinary arts.
 Students get hands-on experience from the start by learning and working in the Center’s fully-equipped restaurant, bakery, and cafe.
 Instructional topics covered include everything one might need to successfully enter the culinary industry, and includes knife skills, sanitation, baking, and menu planning, among other things.

 #9.
 Drexel University

 Those who are interested in a full culinary bachelor’s degree would do well to consider Drexel University.
 Drexel offers a Bachelor of Science in Culinary Arts and Science.
 Graduating with this degree requires 185 credits of coursework, including general education.
 Classes cover a variety of topics, including nutrition, global cuisine, and butchery, among other things.
 Many of Drexel’s culinary students also choose to minor in business.

 #8.
 The Restaurant School at Walnut Hill College